RyanLiut/ryanliu_homepage/docs/README.md

 ## Awards and Honors
+  * First-Class University-Level Comprehensive Scholarship of Tsinghua University for the Year 2025

   * First Prize for Outstanding Paper at the 6th Youth Academic Forum on Linguistics and Philology at Tsinghua University (2024)

   * First-Class University-Level Comprehensive Scholarship of Tsinghua University for the Year 2023